-This past August, the Commission for the Regulation of Utilities (CRU) dropped the plan to seek an alternative €150m for mobile generators to solve the energy shortage situation.
-This is what first sparked speculations of potential blackouts in Ireland this winter.
+Last August 2021, the Commission for the Regulation of Utilities (CRU) dropped the plan to seek an alternative €150m for mobile generators to solve the energy shortage situation.
+This is what first sparked speculations of potential rolling blackouts in Ireland.

-Last week, Ministers on the Cabinet Committee on Climate Change were advised by Eirgrid of power cut threats and that power cuts in the family home could be a possibility.
+That was followed by Ministers on the Cabinet Committee on Climate Change being advised by Eirgrid of power cut threats and that power cuts in the family home could be a possibility.

 Since then, the government has released a few public statements in an attempt to appease power blackout concerns.

-Environment Minister Eamon Ryan and Taoiseach Micheál Martin have expressed confidence that power outages would be avoided but cannot be “absolutely certain” there will be no power outages.
+Environment Minister Eamon Ryan and Taoiseach Micheál Martin expressed confidence at the time that power outages would be avoided but cannot be “absolutely certain” there will be no power outages.